shreyabhadwal/AI_Trash_System/README.md

 # AI_Trash_System

+This documentation is about an upcoming research-work publication.

 ## Introduction

 Countries around the world struggle with the problem of waste recycling and management.
 This repository outlines an approach for a computer vision-based system which detects and classifies waste into various recyclable and non-recyclable categories.